Office for Regulatory Innovation and Assistance Logo

 Shoreline Substantial Development Permit

-What is the Purpose of this Permit?
+What is the purpose of this permit?

-To regulate developments and uses of water bodies and associated upland areas to protect human health and the natural environment.
-Each local government has development regulations in its shoreline master program.
-Each program regulates developments and uses defined by state law as "substantial development."
-These developments need an approved Substantial Development Permit before they may be built or undertaken.
-Substantial Development Permits (denied and approved) are sent to the Department of Ecology (Ecology) for "filing."
-For more information about the Shoreline Management Act, go to the links noted below.
+To regulate developments and uses of shoreline water bodies and associated upland areas to protect human health and the natural environment.
+Each local government has development regulations in its shoreline master program (SMP).
+Each SMP regulates developments and uses defined by state law as "substantial development."
+These developments need an approved substantial development permit (SDP) before they may be built or undertaken.
+Local governments send SDPs, whether denied or approved, to the Department of Ecology (Ecology) for "filing."

-Who Issues this Permit?
+Who issues this permit?

 Local Government - City or County

-Do I Need to Include Anything with my Application?
+Do I need to include anything with my application?

-Is the Decision on my Permit Dependent on Anything Besides the Information in my Application?
+Is the decision on my permit dependent on anything besides the information in my application?

 Compliance with the State Environmental Policy Act (SEPA) may be required.